barrysteyn/node-scrypt/Readme.md

 > We estimate that on modern (2009) hardware, if 5 seconds are spent computing a derived key, the cost of a hardware brute-force attack against scrypt is roughly 4000 times greater than the cost of a similar attack against bcrypt (to find the same password), and 20000 times greater than a similar attack against PBKDF2.

 ###Cons
-There is just one con: It is a relatively new library (only been around since 2009).
+There is just one con I can think of: It is a relatively new library (only been around since 2009).
 Cryptographers don't really like new libraries for production deployment as it has not been *battle tested*.
 That being said, it is being actively used in [Tarsnap](http://www.tarsnap.com/) (as mentioned above) and the author is very active.

 #Security Issues/Concerns
 As should be the case with any security tool, this library should be scrutinized by anyone using it.
 If you find or suspect an issue with the code- please bring it to my attention and I'll spend some time trying to make sure that this tool is as secure as possible.